How to Start a Blog (on the Side) in 2019 - Blog Smarter, Make Money!

 STEP 1: Decide What To Blog About

-Without a clear subject and goal in mind, your blog will become a mess of disjointed thoughts and irrelevant content.
+Without a clear subject and goal in mind, your blog will become a mess of incoherent thoughts and irrelevant content.

-Therefore, choosing a topic to blog about should come before any other step is started.
+Therefore, choosing a topic to blog about should come before any other step.
 Your subject will determine everything from your domain name and content to your audience and monetization method.